RockRapids/SHOP/README.md

-# SERVE your constituents FIRST!
+# SERVE your core constituencies FIRST!

 Stop doing political campaigns WRONG!
+Stop doing ANY kind of campaign WRONG!

 Stop pandering to whiners.
 Enlisting your constituents in the campaign of becoming their own solution and being independent of you or any politician's promises.

 ***SERVE your constituents FIRST!*** is a radically different political philosophy.
 It's neither right nor left, it is a forward-looking mindset of builders rather than a backward-looking mindset of whiners longing for a past that never was that they think they see in the rear view mirror.